Avalanche avoidance made simple:

 If inclinometry is not done often enough, you may unknowingly wander onto a dangerously steep slope.

-DIY instructions and scales/columns layouts are still developing.
+DIY technical suggestions, instructions, scales and symbol layouts are still developing.
 Feel free to design your own :-).
 I try to keep these pages updated.

 AVALANCHE AVOIDANCE MADE SIMPLE: